DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-reordering.md

 ## Column Reordering Setup

 Import the plugins listed above to set up a simple Grid with column reordering enabled.
-Note that the [TableColumnReordering](../reference/table-column-reordering.md) plugin should be placed after the [TableView](../reference/table-view.md) plugin.

 Enable end-user interactions by setting the [TableHeaderRow](../reference/table-header-row.md) plugin's `allowDragging` property to true.